Linda-Ikechukwu/Personal-Site/src/blog/posts/serverless-explained/serverless-explained.md

 Development workflows have massively evolved.
 In the past, if a developer or a company wanted to deploy and host an application - say an online store, they had to purchase physical servers and storage hardware.
 These pieces of hardware had to be configured and supplied power 24/7 before applications could be on them.
 After deployment, the hardware modules must be maintained and updated regularly too.

-Now, times will come when visits to the online store may spike - for example during Black Friday's and holiday seasons.
+Now, times will come when visits to the online store may spike - for example during Black Fridays and holiday seasons.
 To cope with the increased requests and prevent the site from crashing, the developer or company would normally have existing pre-configured standby idle servers for such times; just like having to rent a car, you’ll barely use.

 If requests exceeded the capacity of the hardware available, then new hardware had to be purchased, configured and whatnot - which takes time-  during which users will be lost.